How to Stop Absorbing Other People’s Energy (And Protect Your Own)

 Some people leave you feeling energized.
 Others leave you feeling like you need a full day to recover.
-If you have ever walked away from an interaction feeling inexplicably heavy, irritable, anxious, or exhausted — and you were fine before it — you are likely absorbing other people’s energy.
+If you have ever walked away from an interaction feeling inexplicably heavy, irritable, anxious, or exhausted — and you were fine before it — you are likely absorbing other people’s energy, and learning how to stop absorbing other people’s energy starts with understanding exactly what’s happening in that moment.

 This is not a personality flaw or a sign of weakness.
 It is a pattern that develops in people who are naturally attuned to the emotional states of those around them.
 And once you understand what is happening and why, you can change your relationship with it significantly.

-This post covers what energy absorption actually is, why some people are more susceptible to it than others, and the most practical and sustainable ways to stop absorbing energy that does not belong to you.
+This post covers what energy absorption actually is, why some people are more susceptible to it than others, and how to stop absorbing other people’s energy through practical, sustainable practices rather than shutting people out.

 What It Means to Absorb Other People’s Energy